FAQ's

 - Well woman appts

-- Cryotherapy for skin lesions (freezing of warts, etc)
+- Cryotherapy for skin lesions

 - Simple laceration repairs

-- Albuterol nebulization if appropriate with wholesale cost of medication as an additional charge
+- Albuterol nebulization if appropriate

 - Additional procedures may be recommended based on your individual healthcare needs.